-The EFSF did not employ any staff in either 2018 or 2017.
+The EFSF did not employ any staff in either 2019 or 2018.
 The ESM provides administrative services and other support services to the EFSF.
-A service fee is charged by the ESM to the EFSF for the services provided.
+A service fee is charged by the ESM to the EFSF for the services provided (refer to Note 18).